shyoutarou/README-Model/README-EN.md

 ```
 ## Project status

+Status: Optional

+Indicates whether the project is under development or has already been completed.
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

 ## 🐛 Issues

+Status: Optional

 Offer people a form of contact.
 It can be any combination of contacts, a chat room, an email address, etc.

 -------------
 > Feel free to register a new problem with its title and description in the Proffy repository.
 > If you have already found a solution to your problem, I would love to review your pull request!

 ## 🤝 Contributions

+Status: Required

 If you have ideas for releases in the future, it is a good idea to list them in the README.
 Contributing